paweljakubas/j-data-analysis/chapters/inverted-table.md

 ```

 Now it would be useful to have a possibility to calculate more than 1 aggregation at once.
-The functionality `transformTable` from j/analysis.ijs build on top of the above implementation
+The functionality `transformTable` from j/analysis.ijs builds on top of the above implementation
-and do exactly that.
+and perform exactly this.

 ### Folding data
 ### Two tables